 “Then have some,” Chaos says.

-In a split second, Chaos opens a gateway through his dimensional innards to The Vault Tower’s center.
+In a split second, Chaos opens a gateway through his dimensional innards to Vault Tower’s center.
 The overlord vomits a torrent of one thousand sin coins at a fatal velocity, enough to crush the man and pile over several of those unlucky enough to be nearby.

 The operatives jointly panic and celebrate as they dash to arrest as many coins of their coworker’s corpse as possible.

 Chaos repairs the damage with a wave of his hand and then opens a gate leading back to Towerne.
 “Tell Towerne Ops Minion that I’ll be a bit later than I had originally planned.
-I have much wickedness to judge.”
+It seems I have much wickedness to judge.”

-Delivery Minion nods meekly as quickly pumps air into his scooter.
+Delivery Minion nods meekly as he quickly pumps air into his scooter.
 “Gotcha, boss man… thanks for taking care of us.”